How To Become A BetterHelp Therapist And Provide Online Therapy

 BetterHelp’s Therapist Onboarding Team first conducts a routine Google search to ensure that there are no obvious red flags about a candidate.
 Any concerning search results may result in a disqualification.

 The next part of the background check is the National Practitioner Data Bank (NPDB) phase.
-The BetterHelp Therapist Onboarding Team adds therapist candidates to the NPDB to see if there are any negative reports or actions taken against them.
+The BetterHelp Therapist Onboarding Team adds therapist candidates to the NPDB to check for any negative reports or actions taken against them.
 By adding a therapist to the NPDB, BetterHelp can also receive any future reports for therapists who are active on the platform.

-The final phase of the background check involves Chckr, a third party that looks into the background of each therapist candidate.
+The final phase of the background check involves Checkr, a third party that looks into the background of each therapist candidate.
 This process typically takes three to five business days.
-If a therapist passes this round, they move forward for approval.
+If a therapist passes this round, they proceed to approval.
 If they fail, they are disqualified.

-Once approved to work on the platform, BetterHelp allows mental health professionals to provide therapy through numerous formats, including audio, video, and live chat.
-They can also provide support to their clients through in-app messaging between sessions.
-Each online therapist works as an independent contractor, which means they can choose their own hours.
-A flexible schedule can be particularly helpful for people who want to conduct online therapy sessions while also holding a full-time job.
+Once approved to work on the platform, BetterHelp allows mental health professionals to provide therapy through numerous formats, including weekly video sessions, live sessions via chat, phone calls, and text.
+They can also support to their clients via in-app messaging between sessions.
+Each online therapist works as an independent contractor, meaning they can set their own hours.

 1.7M reviews with a 4.9/5 ★ session rating